Team Bath Racing Electric

 Team Bath Racing Electric (TBRe) is the UK’s top electric Formula Student team and the first UK electric team to compete abroad.

-Our degrees give our students the opportunity to gain hands-on experience through project work.
-This includes the chance to join one of our competition teams to compete against other universities' student teams each year.
+Our degrees allow students to gain hands-on experience through project work.
+This includes the opportunity to join a competition team to compete against other universities' student teams each year.

 Team Bath Racing Electric (TBRe) is the UK’s top electric Formula Student team and the first UK electric team to compete abroad.